It's time again to ante up to Ol' Uncle Sam.

 Disadvantages of Paying Your Taxes With Your Credit Card

 - You have to pay the credit card company interest.
 One of my pet peeves is having to pay any interest, especially to a credit card company.
-If you takes you a while to pay your bill, you’ve just became the credit card company’s best friend.
-If you have to use a credit card to pay make sure your using a low-interest rate credit card like Discover® More Card – 18 Month Promotional Balance Transfer.
+If you takes you a while to pay your bill, you've just became the credit card company's best friend.
+If you have to use a credit card to pay make sure your using a low-interest rate credit card like a card with 18 Month Promotional Balance Transfer.
 At least that way you get a low interest card and you get cash back!

 - Bankruptcy not allowed.
 If times get tough and bankruptcy seems evident, remember that even if you do file for bankruptcy, you are still on the hook for your income tax.
 That doesn't matter if you use your credit card or not.

 Other Tax Payment Options Other Than Your Card

 If you know that you HAVE to put your tax bill on your credit card because you have no other funds, you still might have some other options.
 You could always approach your local bank and see if they have some sort of low interest loan you can take advantage of.
 You could always bite the bullet and talk a closer family member.
 If none of those ideas work, you can talk to the man himself-call the IRS directly.Payment Plan to the IRS Through Installments

 If you call the IRS, you can talk to them about setting up an installment-payment plan.
 If so, this may be the best way to go.
 You have to have a tax bill less than $25,000 to even begin discussions.
 Initially, you'll be charged a $52 setup fee and then a monthly interest rate on the outstanding balance.
 Currently, that interest rate is 0.583% per month, which is around 7% annually.
 This rate is not locked until you pay it off.
 It's subject to change on a quarterly basis.
 Head to the IRS website and download IRS Form 9465 to get that ball rolling.

 Here's some info from IRS.gov on the installment plan: